emeryberger/eon/eon/README.md

 	% ant

-to build a server:
+to build a server manually:
-	-- manually:
 	% mkdir <my server dir>
 	% java -cp ./bin:./lib/jdsl.jar:./lib/javacuplex.jar:lib/getopt.jar \
-		edu.umass.eflux.Main [-s] [-d <dot filename>] -r <my server dir> \
+		edu.umass.eon.Main [-s] [-d <dot filename>] -r <my server dir> \
 		<server-opts> src/apps/webserver/webserver-e
-	*where -s means, "Generate Node Stubbs".
+	*where -s means, "Generate Node Stubs".
 If you leave this off, you must write your own nodes.
-Stubb generation will replace existing node files. <beware>
+Stub generation will replace existing node files.

-	-- using dommake.py
+to build a server using dommake.py:
 	% ./domake.py <app_name> <destination_folder> <generate stubs?
 Y/N> <copy imnplementation?
 Y/N>
-	*where:
+	where:
 		- <app_name> is the application name.
-		- <destination_folder> is the destination folder (needs already exist).
+		- <destination_folder> is the destination folder (must already exist).
 		- <generate stubs?> indicates whether the existing node files should be replaced with stubs.
 		- <copy implementation?> indicates whether the existing implementation files should be copied in.